Julizajz/NewsGrid/README.md

 ## How to View the Project

-To view the project, you can access the live demo hosted on Netlify: [NewsGird Live Demo](https://newsgird-julizajz.netlify.app/)
+To view the project, you can access the live demo hosted on Netlify: [NewsGrid Live Demo](https://NewsGrid-julizajz.netlify.app/)

 ## Running the Project Locally